 From the View menu, choose Auto Zoom and click Best Peak (F11).

-From the View menu, choose Transitions and click Split Graph.
+From the View menu, choose Transitions and click Split Graph. (leave if already checked)

 Select the first peptide “R.FKDLGEEHFK.G [34, 43] (missed 1)”

 Already, it is easy to see that even though both samples had the BSA standard mix injected at the same concentration, the sample with the yeast background shows more evidence of interference, with more peaks at other retention times than the obvious one that Skyline chose.
 Also, the y8 ion appears more intense in the yeast background sample: